techiediaries/techiediaries/_posts/2020/ionic/2019-03-10-ionic-formdata-multiple-file-upload-tutorial.md

 ---
 layout: post
-title: "Multiple Image/File Upload with Django, Ionic 5 and FormData"
+title: "Multiple Image/File Upload with Django 3, Ionic 5 and FormData"
 image: "images/content/angular-by-example-httpclient-get.png"
-excerpt: "In this tutorial, you'll learn to implement multiple file upload with Ionic 5, Django and FormData" tags : [ python , django , ionic, angular-9-httpclient-examples, angular-fullstack-examples, angular-9-formdata-examples ]
+excerpt: "In this tutorial, you'll learn to implement multiple file upload with Ionic 5, django 3 and FormData" tags : [ python , django , ionic, angular-9-httpclient-examples, angular-fullstack-examples, angular-9-formdata-examples ]
 date: 2020-02-14
 author: omar
 ---

-In this tutorial, you'll learn to implement multiple file upload with Ionic 5, Django and FormData.
+In this tutorial, you'll learn to implement multiple file upload with Ionic 5, django 3 and FormData.

-In a [previous tutorial](https://www.techiediaries.com/django-rest-image-file-upload-tutorial/), we've created a django RESTful application for uploading files using Django REST framework and Ionic 5.
+In a [previous tutorial](https://www.techiediaries.com/django-rest-image-file-upload-tutorial/), we've created a django 3 RESTful application for uploading files using django 3 REST framework and Ionic 5.

 ![Ionic 5 upload example](https://i.imgur.com/TW1UOOz.png)

-Since the backend code will be the same as we only need an `/upload` endpoint that accepts POST requests we'll simply clone the previous and start our django REST API server using the following command:
+Since the backend code will be the same as we only need an `/upload` endpoint that accepts POST requests we'll simply clone the previous and start our django 3 REST API server using the following command:

 ```bash
 $ cd ~/demos